Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 Two accounts participate in the OBO flow:

 - A user, which aims to obtain a special access level.
 Typically, the `AuthorizationCodeCredential` would be used.
-We will call this identity the **User Account**.
+We'll call this identity the **User Account**.
 - An app registration, which will act as the provider of the special access level.
-We will call this identity the **Target App Registration**.
+We'll call this identity the **Target App Registration**.

 Both accounts must belong to the same Azure AD tenant.